koinos/koinos-docs/docs/getting-started/accounts-keys-wallets.md

 **Use it when:** you need a terminal workflow, contract registration, or scripted command execution and understand command-line security.

-### Sovrano

-[Sovrano](sovrano-wallet.md) is listed by Koinos as a browser-based wallet project and publishes a dApp authorization SDK.
-Public material does not currently provide enough maintained operational guidance to treat the old 2024–2025 roadmap as current.

-**Use it when:** its current official site provides the workflow you need and you have verified its availability and recovery model.

 ## Choose a network before using a wallet

 Koinos mainnet and the public testnet use different chain IDs and contract